Debt to Income Ratio

-In general, conventional loans need a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+For the most part, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
+FHA loans are less strict, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing (this includes mortgage principal and interest, private mortgage insurance, hazard insurance, taxes, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be applied to housing costs (this includes mortgage principal and interest, PMI, hazard insurance, taxes, and HOA dues).

-The second number is what percent of your gross income every month that should be spent on housing costs and recurring debt.
-Recurring debt includes payments on credit cards, car payments, child support, etcetera.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt together.
+Recurring debt includes things like vehicle payments, child support and monthly credit card payments.

 With a 28/36 ratio